 This guide describes Transcend's data model.
 The Anatomy of Personal Data focuses on the way data is physically stored in your organization, which is relevant to our Data Privacy Infrastructure.

 The fields below describe the concepts relevant to retrieving personal data across your data systems.
-These concepts are reflected in the Integrations and Data Inventory sections of your Admin Dashboard.
+These concepts are reflected in the Infrastructure > Integrations and Data Mapping > Data Inventory sections of your Admin Dashboard.

 Your business has a set of